His government has

 a situation in which no progress can be made

-a state at a particular time
+the condition or someone or something at a particular time

 Diplomatic relations within the Early Modern era of Asia were depicted as an environment of prestige and